 A snag list is an inventory of tasks that must be completed by the contractor before a construction project can be finally handed over to the owner.

-Creating and completing an accurate and concise snag list is essential in delivering a successful project which gives the owner full satisfaction, but it is not always easy when dated methods are utilized.
+Creating and completing an accurate and concise snag list is essential in delivering a successful project which gives the owner full satisfaction, but it is not always easy when dated methods are utilised.

 Snag lists can spiral as a result of poor communication, poor on-site accountability and a lack of proper management of documentation.